Which $750 phone should you buy? Probably one of these two

 Meanwhile, the Galaxy S10E came out this year, and is one of five Galaxy phones Samsung unveiled in February.
-Compared to the $900 Galaxy S10 and the pricier $1,980 Galaxy Fold (which doesn't yet have an official release date thanks to screen issues), the Galaxy S10E is the cheapest out of the group.
+Compared to the $900 Galaxy S10 and the pricier $1,980 Galaxy Fold (which doesn't yet have an official release date, thanks to screen issues), the Galaxy S10E is the cheapest one of the group.

 Both the iPhone XR and Galaxy S10E start at $750 and have comparable features and hardware.
 So if you're comfortable with both iOS and Android, how do you choose what phone to get?
 We break down the pros and cons of each when it comes to their design, camera prowess, battery and processing performance, software features and extra goodies.